drupalcommerce/commerce-docs/v2/getting-started/update.rst

 Keeping a Drupal Commerce site up to date
 =========================================

-    Note: Drupal Commerce 2 has now hit beta which supports upgrades.
+    Note: Drupal Commerce 2 supports upgrades between versions and has since beta.
 If you have an alpha installation, you will need to implement an upgrade path manually.